rdlauer/articles/platform/first-vs-app-nativescript/part3.md

 ![hello nativescript](part-3-hello-nativescript.png)

 Now all this does is just return a string.
-What we want to do is query our newly-created SQL Server database and return a random quote, and return the result in JSON format.
+What we want to do is query our newly-created SQL Server database to get a random quote, and return the result in JSON format.

 Before we get into the code of how to do this, we need to set up our data source in Visual Studio!